dart-lang/language/working/0323-null-aware-elements/feature-specification.md

 This proposal remedies that by adding *null-aware elements*.
-Using Lorenzen's suggested syntax, inside a collection literal, a `?` followed by an expression includes the value if it's not `null` or discards the `null` otherwise:
+Using Lorenzen's suggested syntax, inside a collection literal, a `?` followed by an expression includes the value if it's not `null` and discards the `null` otherwise:

 ```dart
 void printThree(String? a, String? b, String? c) {